-Artists in Process: Artists in Process is inspired by flipped classroom and blended learning approaches to individualize the learning at the NCMA.
-During Artists in Process, students will explore the artistic process through online discussion forums, videos, hands-on art making, and a museum visit.
+Artists in Process is inspired by the flipped classroom and blended learning models emphasizing individualized learning at the NCMA.
+During the course, students will explore the artistic process through online discussion forums, videos, hands-on art making, and a museum visit.

-High School Online Courses: NCMA and the North Carolina Virtual Public School collaborated to develop semester long, for-credit courses.
-Topics offered include photography, fashion, and game design.
-They are offered each semester.
+High School Online Courses: The NCMA and the North Carolina Virtual Public School collaborated to develop semester long, for-credit courses.
+Topics include: photography, fashion, and game design.

-Virtual Field Trips: Join the NCMA live from the galleries and straight into your classroom.
-Current offerings include:
+Virtual Field Trips: Join the NCMA live from the galleries and direct to your classroom.
+Course include: